MichaelBykov/Expect/README.md

 ## Features

 - Intuitive syntax
   - Assertions expressions can be written as they normally would be without using a variety of different macros, maintaining readability and ease of writing
 - Matchers
   - Form compound statements that can be used to evaluate a value
 - A variety of floating-point comparison utilities
-- Customizable variable descriptions, comparators, matchers, failure messages, and output handlers
+- Customizable variable descriptions, comparators, matchers, failure messages, output handlers, and test drivers
 - Fatal and non-fatal assertions
 - Micro benchmarking
 - Just one header file to include, and one source file to build

 ## Examples